aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ###### **Validate the Digital Signature of VBA Project**
-Another addition to the public API is the VbaProject.IsValidSigned property which could be useful in [validating the digital signature of the VBA project](/cells/net/check-if-digital-signature-of-vba-code-is-valid/).
-The said property returns true if the digital signature is valid and false if the signature is invalid.
+Another addition to the public API is the VbaProject.IsValidSigned property, which can be useful in [validating the digital signature of the VBA project](/cells/net/check-if-digital-signature-of-vba-code-is-valid/).
+The property returns true if the digital signature is valid and false if it is invalid.

 Following is the simple usage scenario.